Badminton great Lee seals Commonwealth hat-trick

-Gold Coast, Australia, April 15, 2018 (AFP) - - Malaysian great Lee Chong Wei roared back from a game down to beat India's new world number one Kidambi Srikanth and win his third Commonwealth Games singles gold on Sunday.
+Gold Coast (Australia) (AFP) - Malaysian great Lee Chong Wei roared back from a game down to beat India's new world number one Kidambi Srikanth and win his third Commonwealth Games singles gold on Sunday.

 Lee, a decade older than his opponent and approaching the end of one of badminton's great careers, stormed back in the second to take it 21-14.
 He stepped up another gear to clinch the deciding game 21-14.